401-advanced-javascript-1/simple-api/README.md

 # JS401 - Simple-API
 This lab uses json-server to run a simple server and Swagger to document the REST functionality of the server.
+API can be edited through get, post, put, delete using syntax displayed in setup in the CLI.

 ## Links and Resources
 - [Github Repo](https://github.com/401-advanced-javascript-1/simple-api)